mtrudel/dotfiles/README.md

   section below)
 * You'll want to install (and have your terminal configured to use) a patched font from the [Nerd Fonts](https://github.com/ryanoasis/nerd-fonts) collection.
+Note that if you use this project's `gui` plugin` it will install the meslo-nerd-font family for you.
 I personally like MesloLGSDZ
 * Don't worry about installing the Xcode Command Line Tools; brew will take care of that